stonepros/stone/doc/dev/stonefs-mirroring.rst

 peers and basic stats.
 For more detailed stats, use the admin socket interface as detailed below.

-CephFS mirror daemons provide admin socket commands for querying mirror status.
+StoneFS mirror daemons provide admin socket commands for querying mirror status.
 To check available commands for mirror status use::

   $ ceph --admin-daemon /path/to/mirror/daemon/admin/socket help